Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Harish-Chandra's Plancherel formula

 where $\mathcal{E}_t(G)$ is the subring of the endomorphism ring of the forgetful functor $\mathcal{M}_t(G)\to\Vect$ defined by the following conditions: \begin{enumerate} \item For all $\pi=\Ind_P^G(\nu\otimes\omega)$, the endomorphism $\eta_\pi=\eta_{\nu,\omega}$ is a smooth function of the unramified unitary character $\nu$ and $\omega\in\Ee_2(M_P)$; \item The endomorphism $\eta_{\pi}$ is biinvariant with respect to some open compact subgroup of $G$. \end{enumerate} We have the obvious inclusion $\iota\colon H\into\Cc^{I\times I}$.

-Define the subring $\Ee(G)$ of the endomorphism ring of the forgetful functor $\mathcal{M}(G)\to\Vect$ from the category of all smooth representations, by replacing, in (1) above, $\Ee_2(M)$ with $\mathcal{M}(M)$, unitary characters with all unramified characters, and ``smooth" with "algebraic."
-The matrix Paley-Wiener theorem of Bernstein \cite{Bernstein} says that $f\mapsto\pi(f)$ is an isomorphism from the full Hecke algebra of $G$ onto $\Ee(G)$.
-Denote $\Ee^I$ and $\Ee_t$ the subrings of $I$-invariant endomorphisms.
+Define the subring $\Ee(G)$ of the endomorphism ring of the forgetful functor $\mathcal{M}(G)\to\Vect$ from the category of all smooth representations, by replacing, in (1) above, unitary characters with all unramified characters, and ``smooth" with "algebraic", and adding \begin{enumerate} \item[3.]
+The endomorphisms $\eta_\pi$ are compatible with supercuspidal support, \textit{i.e.} if $(M_1, \sigma_1)$ is the supercuspidal support of $\pi$, so that

+then $\eta_{\pi_1}$ preserves $\pi$ and $\eta_{\pi_1}|_{\pi}=\eta_{\pi}$. \end{enumerate} The matrix Paley-Wiener theorem of Bernstein \cite{Bernstein} says that $f\mapsto\pi(f)$ is an isomorphism from the full Hecke algebra of $G$ onto $\Ee(G)$.
+Denote $\Ee^I$ and $\Ee_t$ the subrings of $I$-invariant endomorphisms. \begin{rem} Property 3 means that unlike Schwartz functions, the Fourier transform a compactly supported function may be freely specified only on inductions of supercuspidal representations.
+In particular, an algebraic family of endomorphisms defined for all unramified characters may fail to come from a compactly-supported function.
+An example of a non-compactly supported function with regular Fourier transform is the element of $J$ given in Corollary \ref{cor t1 formula}, because $\pi(t_1)=0$ except if $\pi$ is the Steinberg representation of $G$. \end{rem}

 For computational purposes such as ours, we require that these isomorphisms be explicit.
 In the Iwahori-spherical case, harmonic analysis on $\Cc^{I\times I}$ can be phrased internally to $H$ and various completions of $H$.
 In this setting Opdam gave an explicit Plancherel formula in \cite{OpdamSpectral}.
 In more general settings there are explicit formulas for $\GL_n(F)$, $\Sp_4(F)$, and $G_2(F)$, which we will also make use of.